scrtlabs/SecretNetwork/docs/dev/setup-sgx.md

 UBUNTUVERSION=$(lsb_release -r -s | cut -d '.' -f 1)

 if (($UBUNTUVERSION < 16)); then
-	echo "Your version of Ubuntu is not supporting.
+	echo "Your version of Ubuntu is not supported.
 Aborting installation script..." exit 1 elif (($UBUNTUVERSION < 18)); then
 	DISTRO='xenial'